-- 6.1 The Education Welfare Service in its current form has a budget of £600k set aside.
-The new model will be delivered within this funding envelope, taking into consideration changes proposed via HR job grading exercise. - 6.2 It is proposed that the Education Welfare Service is funded from PEF subject to approval from the Education Finance Board or funded from the existing Devolved School Management budget.
+6.1 The Education Welfare Service in its current form has a budget of £600k set aside.
+The new model will be delivered within this funding envelope with no redundancies, taking into consideration changes proposed via HR job grading exercise.